pranab/sifarish/README.md

 1. Find correlation between items 2.
 Predict rating based on items alreadyv rated and result of 1

-The process involved running map reduce jobs.
+The process involved running multiple map reduce jobs.
 Some of them are optional.
-Please refer to the tutorial document tutorial.txt
+Please refer to the tutorial document tutorial.txt in the resource directory

 ## Real Time Recommendation